HeliumEdu/platform/README.md

 python manage.py createsuperuser
 ```

-Before commits are made, be sure to run tests and check the generated coverage report
+Before commits are made, be sure to run tests and check the generated coverage report.

 ```
 make test